-- Fluvial (main rivers and ordinary watercourses) inundation of floodplains from rivers and watercourses; inundation of areas outside the floodplain due to influence of bridges, embankments and other features that artificially raise water levels; overtopping or breaching of defences; blockages of culverts; blockages of flood channels/corridors. - Tidal sea; estuary; overtopping of defences; breaching of defences; other flows (e.g. fluvial surface water) that could pond due to tide locking; wave action. - Surface water surface water flooding covers two main sources including direct run-off from adjacent land (pluvial) and surcharging of piped drainage systems (public sewers, highway drains, etc.) - Groundwater water table rising after prolonged rainfall to emerge above ground level remote from a watercourse; most likely to occur in low-lying areas underlain by permeable rock (aquifers); groundwater recovery after pumping for mining or industry has ceased. - Infrastructure failure reservoirs; canals; industrial processes; burst water mains; blocked sewers or failed pumping stations.
+- Fluvial (main rivers and ordinary watercourses) inundation of floodplains from rivers and watercourses; inundation of areas outside the floodplain due to influence of bridges, embankments and other features that artificially raise water levels; overtopping or breaching of defences; blockages of culverts; blockages of flood channels/corridors. - Tidal sea; estuary; overtopping of defences; breaching of defences; other flows (e.g. fluvial surface water) that could pond due to tide locking; wave action. - Surface water surface water flooding covers two main sources including direct runoff from adjacent land (pluvial) and surcharging of surface water from piped drainage systems (public sewers, highway drains, etc.). - Groundwater water table rising after prolonged rainfall to emerge above ground level remote from a watercourse; most likely to occur in low-lying areas underlain by permeable rock (aquifers); groundwater recovery after pumping for mining or industry has ceased. - Infrastructure failure reservoirs; canals; industrial processes; burst water mains; blocked sewers or failed pumping stations.

 Different types and forms of flooding present a range of different risks and the flood hazards of speed of inundation, depth and duration of flooding can vary greatly.
+Each of these flood sources can occur in isolation or in combination.
 With climate change, the frequency, pattern and severity of flooding are expected to change and become more damaging.